jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ## Chapter Conclusions and Review

    In this chapter we learned and mastered the tools and concepts needed to manage, create, and format disks in Linux.
 We learned how to inspect and how to mount and umount these drives from our system.
+We learned about the standard Linux file-systems and new advanced file-systems.
+Finally we learned about file-system tools and the use of Logical Volume Management.
+Finally we learned about the concept of volume management snapshotting.
+You have been prepared to with the basics of how to manage and understand the file-system on your Linux distro.

 ### Review Questions